 The administrators at Harvard College would be wise to take a course in business planning at The Wharton School of the University of Pennsylvania because, well, it seems they haven’t been attending courses at the Harvard Business School this year.
 How do we know?
 That’s an easy one.
-The deadline for applications for transfer students for fall 2008 was February 15th but a few days before the 15th, it was announced by Harvard’s admissions office that the deadline was extended to February 16th.
+The deadline for applications for transfer students for fall 2008 was February 15th.
+Yet a few days before February 15th, it was announced by Harvard’s admissions office that the deadline would be extended to February 16th.
 Now, over a month after applications were due and after applicants paid and submitted their files, it has been announced that the college is not accepting transfer students for the next two years.
-Just yesterday, March 20th, Harvard’s Director of Transfer Admissions, Marlene Vergara Rotner, e-mailed applicants with this news.
+Just yesterday, March 20th, Harvard’s Director of Transfer Admissions, Marlene Vergara Rotner, emailed applicants with this news.

 Ms. Vergara Rotner’s email read as follows: “Harvard College will be unable to enroll any transfer students for the next two academic years, 2008-2009 and 2009-2010.
 Following the most thorough examination of its residential housing in Harvard’s history, the Dean of Harvard College, Professor David Pilbeam, has concluded that the Harvard Houses cannot successfully accommodate any new transfer students.
 Instead, the College has embarked on a planning process for substantial capital investment to renovate and revitalize its residential spaces.
 In important respects, undergraduate education at Harvard College is residential in character.
 Students learn a great deal from the residential experience and contact with one another, complementing the experience of classrooms and laboratories.
 Harvard does not admit transfer students to non-residential status.
 The College offers a Visiting Undergraduate Program, which enables students to enroll in Harvard College for academic credit at their home institutions.
 Visiting Undergraduates are not ordinarily offered College housing, and they are not permitted subsequently to transfer to Harvard as degree candidates.”